ProQR Announces First Quarter 2021 Operating and Financial Results

-LEIDEN, Netherlands & CAMBRIDGE, Mass., May 07, 2020 (GLOBE NEWSWIRE) -- ProQR Therapeutics N.V.
-(Nasdaq: PRQR) (the “Company”), a company dedicated to changing lives through the creation of transformative RNA therapies for severe genetic rare diseases, today reported its financial results for the first quarter ended March 31, 2020 and provided a business update.
+LEIDEN, Netherlands & CAMBRIDGE, Mass., May 06, 2021 (GLOBE NEWSWIRE) -- ProQR Therapeutics N.V.
+(Nasdaq: PRQR) (the “Company”), a company dedicated to changing lives through the creation of transformative RNA therapies for genetic eye diseases, today reported its financial and operating results for the first quarter ended March 31, 2021 and provided a business update.

 Business Operations and Program Updates

-QR-421a for Usher’s syndrome and non-syndromic retinitis pigmentosa:
+QR-421a for Usher syndrome and non-syndromic retinitis pigmentosa (nsRP):

 QR-1123 for autosomal dominant retinitis pigmentosa (adRP):